 Beginners (age 6-12)

-Basics of the Chess Game, History of Chess, World Champions, Chess Coordinates, and Vocabulary, Setting up the Board, Movement of Chess Pieces and their Piece Value, Purpose of the game: Checkmate.
-Attacking & Capturing, Overview of the Phases of the chess game: The Opening, the Middlegame, and the Endgame, Special Moves, En passant, Castling & Artificial Castling, Check and Checkmate, Helper Checkmate, Escaping from Check, Pawn Promotion, Pawn Under promotion, Checkmate in two moves (Fools mate), Checkmate in three moves, Checkmate in four moves (Scholar’s mate), Touch Move Rule.
-Standard International Chess Notation, Rules to remember, Chess Etiquette, Patience, Attention/focus, Concentration, Confidence, Learning Commitment, Consequences, Cooperative behavior, Process of decision making, How to Plan, piece movement, and Sportsmanship.
+Basics of the Chess Game, History of Chess, World Champions, Chess Coordinates, and Vocabulary, Setting up the Board, Division or Structure of the chessboard, Movement of Chess Pieces and their Piece Value.
+The purpose of the game: Checkmate.
+Attacking & Capturing, Overview of the Phases of the chess game: The Opening, the Middle game, and the Endgame, Understanding Special Moves like En passant, Castling & Artificial Castling, Pawn Promotion, Pawn Under-promotion, Understanding terms like Centering, Space and Tempo in chess.
+Difference between Check and Checkmate, Helper Checkmate, Escaping from Check.
+The weak f pawn: mate in two moves (Fools mate), Checkmate in three and four moves (Scholar’s mate), Touch Move Rule.
+Standard International Chess Notation, Learn to notate a game.
+Rules to remember, Chess Etiquette, Patience, Attention/focus, Concentration, Confidence, Learning Commitment, Consequences, Cooperative behavior, Process of decision making, How to Plan, and Sportsmanship.
 Regular Homework Assessment.

 Intermediate 1 – Strategy (age 6-12)

 A Strategy is a Plan or Idea.
-Learn the Overall Scheme of the Chess Game: Opening Principles, Middle Game Strategy, End Game Strategy, Reading and Writing International Algebraic Chess Notation, How to Plan, Pawn Structure, Strong and Weak Pawns, Hanging Pieces, Ways to Win, and Six ways to Draw a Game, Understanding Stalemate When to give a Check When not to Castle, Attacking the Castled King and How to prevent your opponent from Castling When to Trade, Create an Attack, Profitable Exchange, Attacking and Defending, Three ways to get out of Check, Notate Checkmate in One and Two Moves, Quizzes & Puzzles, Intermediate Strategy Assessment.
+Learn the Overall Scheme of the Chess Game: Golden Rules and Opening Principles.
+Connecting the Rooks.
+Middle Game Strategy, End Game Strategy, Why are Pawns Important, Pawn Structure, Strong and Weak Pawns, Hanging Pieces, Capturing an Unprotected Piece.
+Ways to Win, and Six ways to Draw a Game, Understanding Stalemate, Difference between Check, Checkmate and Stalemate.
+When to give a successful Check.
+When not to Castle, Attacking the Castled King and How to prevent your opponent from Castling.
+When to Trade, Create an Attack, Profitable Exchange, Attacking and Defending.
+Learning to Count and Calculating moves.
+How to create an Outpost.
+Writing International Algebraic Chess Notation indicating the purpose for the move.
+Checkmate in One and Two Moves, Quizzes & Puzzles, Intermediate Strategy Assessment.
 Online Internal Tournament Rules, Regular Homework assessment.

 Intermediate 2 - Tactics (age 6-13)